OleksandrAdamenko/Taskman/README.md

 # Modern Taskman for Modern Human :)

 # Welcome to Taskman!
 Hello and welcome to **Taskman's** GitHub page.
-Taskman - simple, pretty and reliable taskmanager.
+Taskman - perfect, ruthless and steadfast taskmanager.

 ## Installation